hasura/ndc-storage/docs/objects.md

 ### Upload Text Objects

+> [!NOTE]
+> The connector limits the maximum upload size via the `runtime.maxUploadSizeMBs` setting to avoid memory leaks.

 Use the `uploadStorageObjectAsText` mutation if you are confident that the object content is plain text.
 The request size is less than the base64-encoded string by 30%.

 ```gql